Texas Earns Poor Grade In Road Safety Policies

 Overall, the NSC gave Texas a “C” grade for road safety.
 However, this just isn’t good enough.
 Simple things like dropping the kids off at school or going to the grocery store shouldn’t be dangerous activities.
 Unfortunately, there are reckless drivers on the road that can turn these mundane trips into life altering events.

 Regardless of a state’s laws, every driver is responsible for driving safely.
 If a reckless driver injured you or someone you love in a Houston motor vehicle accident, you can hold them responsible.
-Contact the motor vehicle accident attorneys at Blizzard & Nabers today to schedule a free consultation to discuss your case.
+Contact the motor vehicle accident attorneys at Blizzard Law PLLC today to schedule a free consultation to discuss your case.